 We’ve seen this movie before.
 Productivity growth lagged in the 1970s and 1980s, despite the computing revolution’s gathering strength.
 Economist Robert Solow famously said in 1987 that the computer age was everywhere except for the productivity statistics.
 This phenomenon, which became known as the Solow Paradox, was resolved in the 1990s when a few sectors—technology, retail, and wholesale—led an acceleration of US productivity growth.

-1990s productivity boom reflected a wave of rapid, fundamental innovation in semiconductors that, along with design and manufacturing-process improvements, boosted their power exponentially in relation to their cost.
+In part, the 1990s productivity boom reflected a wave of rapid, fundamental innovation in semiconductors that, along with design and manufacturing-process improvements, boosted their power exponentially in relation to their cost.
 Semiconductor improvements translated into surging productivity for that sector, and into higher-quality and higher-value inputs for downstream computer-equipment manufacturers, who similarly enjoyed a dramatic productivity improvement.

 Also moving the needle were sectors with large labor forces such as retail and wholesale, both of whose productivity had for years been stagnant.
 When large-format players such as Walmart (in retail) and McKesson (in pharmaceutical wholesaling) used technology to transform supply-chain and distribution-center efficiency, they became both more productive and competitive.
 Other players responded in both industries, and productivity rose across the board.